 , K

-) I take the delta waves into account
+), I take delta waves into account

 , M